Hi there, human!

 That rubbery formation on the underside of your horse’s hoof is weird and wonderful in several ways:

-Slide to see changes in my buddy Romeo's frog:
+See the changes in my buddy Romeo's frog?

 Be sure to keep your horse’s frogs healthy and happy by keeping a watchful eye for thrush, the stinky bacterial infection that can turn your horse’s hooves black, oozy and tender.
 Don’t ignore the middle of the frog — the central sulcus can get uncomfortably deep when eaten away by thrush!